 While nearly everyone experiences feelings of sadness on occasion, the term clinical depression is used to describe a much more serious mental health disorder.
-Also known as major depressive disorder, clinical depression is a condition characterized by a period of intense sadness and symptoms such as a change in appetite, sleep disturbances, trouble concentrating, fatigue, agitation, or a loss of interest in maintaining relationships with friends and family.
-Many people who suffer from clinical depression also exhibit signs of anxiety and panic disorders.
+Also known as major depressive disorder, this is a condition characterized by a period of intense sadness and symptoms such as a change in appetite, sleep disturbances, trouble concentrating, fatigue, agitation, or a loss of interest in maintaining relationships with friends and family.
+Many people who suffer from depression also exhibit signs of anxiety and panic disorders.

 The exact cause of clinical depression is unknown, although the condition does seem to have a genetic component.
-Traumatic events such as poverty, job loss, sexual abuse, or the death of a loved one may increase the symptoms of clinical depression, but researchers are not sure if these stressful experiences actually cause the condition.
+Traumatic events such as poverty, job loss, sexual abuse, or the death of a loved one may increase the symptoms of depression, but researchers are not sure if these stressful experiences actually cause the condition.
 Illness and poor diet have also been thought to aggravate depression in certain individuals, but more studies are needed before accurate conclusions can be made.

 Clinical depression is most often treated with antidepressant medications such as Prozac®, Paxil®, Zoloft®, Wellbutrin®, Lexapro®, or Effexor®.
 Psychotherapy is often recommended in many cases as well.
-While there is a growing body of evidence that suggests exercise, vitamins, and herbal supplements may also be beneficial in treating clinical depression, these alternative therapies should not be used as a replacement for qualified medical care.
+While there is a growing body of evidence that suggests exercise, vitamins, and herbal supplements may also be beneficial in treating depression, these alternative therapies should not be used as a replacement for qualified medical care.